The timeless beauty of ephemeral artworks in nature over four seasons

 Starting with works made in and around his home base in the university town of Stellenbosch in the Cape winelands, the artist travels to increasingly remote locations to work in the harsh uninhabited landscapes and vast open spaces of the southern African interior.

-In fertile valleys and verdant forests, on pristine lagoon beaches, in the semi-desert of the Karoo and further inland, the film shows Strijdom working with materials he finds on the sites, making artworks and connecting with the symbols and motifs from a distant, pre-industrial culture in the non-figurative art engraved in the rocks millennia ago by the inhabitants of this ancient land.
+In fertile valleys and verdant forests, on pristine lagoon beaches, in the semi-desert of the Karoo, the film shows Strijdom working with materials he finds on the sites to make ephemeral artworks in natural settings over four consecutive seasons, from summer to summer.

 Principal photography on Sculpting This Earth commenced on 15 December 2020 in the Jonkershoek valley outside Stellenbosch.
 Shooting continued through the summer and autumn months of January to May 2021 in and around Stellenbosch and at Churchhaven on the Langebaan lagoon in the West Coast National Park.

 Filming during winter, spring and the return of summer, from June to November 2021, took place in the greater Stellenbosch area, including the beaches of nearby Gordon’s Bay, and in the distant Tankwa Karoo – completing the cycle of the making of artworks over the course of the four seasons.
 From December 2021 to April 2022 filming continued for footage of the artist talking and walking in the landscape, and additional recording of ambient sounds and foley was completed in May.